buildkite/docs/pages/packages/maven.md

     <%= render_markdown partial: 'packages/java_registry_id' %>

-    **Note:** This step only needs to be conducted once for the life of your Java registry, and API access token.
+    **Note:** This step only needs to be performed once for the life of your Java registry, and API access token.

 1. Copy the following XML snippet, paste it into your `pom.xml` configuration file, and modify accordingly: